systopia/de.systopia.birthdays/README.md

 With version 1.5 this extension now provides an API for sending birthday greetings automatically via e-mail using CiviCRM's scheduled jobs.

-Please note: With default settings no email will be sent after upgrading to this verison.
-Mails only will be sent if triggering an APIv3 or APIv4 birthday action manually or by using scheduled jobs
+Please note: With default settings no e-mail will be sent after upgrading to this verison.
+E-Mail only will be sent if triggering an APIv3 or APIv4 birthday action manually or by using scheduled jobs.

 ### Settings Menu
-This page provides a step by step integrated settings guide on how to setup your Civi for auto birthday email notifications
+This page provides a step by step integrated settings guide on how to setup your Civi for auto birthday email. notifications

 Naviage to: "Administer" --> "Administration Console" --> "Birthdays Extension Settings"